 The Islamic period

 Ronda achieved its zenith in the Middle Ages.
-In those times Ronda was a really small town but it would play a key role in the following historical events in this region of Spain.
+In those times Ronda was a tiny town, but it would play a key role in the following historical events in this region of Spain.
 It became a safe haven for fleeing Muslims after their defeat in Granada.
-The Islamic period had a huge influence on the region, and a big cultural legacy was left and is still visible today.
+The Islamic period had an immense influence on the region, and a big cultural legacy was left and is still visible today.

-You can still see the Islamic influence in the urban design.
+You can still see the Islamic influence in urban design.
 The way of cooking and traditions all point to that time.
-Walking through the town you will come upon many reminders of Ronda’s golden age.
+Walking through the town, you will come upon many reminders of Ronda’s golden age.

 The Moorish king Abomelik

 In the 14th Century, the town was constantly besieged.
 The Moorish king Abomelik is said to have used Christian captives to cut out the stone steps in the gorge’s wall so as to get at the water.
 They then positioned the slaves on the steps in a long line, relaying full water skins up.

 In those times the steps were said to be 365 in total, some got lost.
 One does not know how, but now there are less than 300.
 The staircase fell into disrepair and was in terrible shape but was restored in 1911.